 Colour has noting to do with it.

-Red Stars, the common brown chicken, are bred as layers and are the most reliable egg producers ever.
-Mine will lay one egg a day, no matter what, and tend not to stop even when moulting.
-And apart from that, they're funny, entertaining, great foragers and always curious.
+Mine lay one egg a day, no matter what the weather or the season, and tend not to stop even when moulting.
+As well as that, they're excellent foragers, friendly, funny, entertaining, and always curious.

 A great place to start if you want plenty of nutritious eggs and you're satisfied with the "plain" brown colour.